kai-vu/site/theses/cflw_onto.md

 - *CFLW: Eljo Haspels (eljo.haspels@cflw.com)*
 - *KAI: Romana Pernisch (r.pernisch@vu.nl)*

+**The selection process for this thesis has started and we do not accept any more applications.**

 #### Background:
 Gaining insights starts with clear definitions.
 And although a lot of research has been done already on Open Source information on the Dark Web, a clear Ontology/Taxonomy is lacking in this domain.
 Some research has been done, for example: <a href="https://doi.org/10.1016/j.cose.2021.102258">link</a>.
 But more is needed to come to a well-defined way to classify the dark web which is needed to streamline collaboration and interoperability of systems.